Minnesota State Academy for the Deaf Wilkins Hall Dormitory

 Outcome

-The new state of the art residence hall serves as a dormitory for 40 students.
-The building features a 70% energy reduction compared to a baseline building.
+The new state-of-the-art residence hall serves as a dormitory for 40 students.
+The building features a 70% energy reduction, compared to a baseline building.
 The project was named one of Finance and Commerce’s Top Projects of 2018.